Page 18 – Jihad – Holy war – Apostasy

-The term “Jihad” does not mean “holy war”; it is a concept introduced by the Western media.
+The term “Jihad” does not mean “holy war”.
 The Arabic phrase for “holy war” would be “El harb el Moukadassa,” and it is nowhere to be found in the Qur’an or in the Hadiths (the sayings of Prophet Muhammad).

 In the Qur’an, the word Jihad refers to striving, struggling, and making continuous efforts to follow the Right Path.
 The Prophet Muhammad (peace be upon him) said, “The most excellent Jihad is that for the conquest of self.”